Last Updated on August 1, 2024

 There are a lot of historic houses in Salem, that are open to visitors.
 You probably won’t have time, interest or desire to spend admission on all of them, but you should definitely visit at least one.

-• The Witch House – if you are going to visit only one house, make it the Witch House.
+- The Witch House – if you are going to visit only one house, make it the Witch House.
 It was the home of Judge Jonathan Corwin, and it’s the only house still standing in Salem, that is directly connected to the Witch Trials.
-You can visit the house on a self guided tour with the admission price of $9.
-If you visit Salem in October, prior online reservations are required ( tickets become available the morning of ).
-The Witch House is located at 310 Essex Street ( a short walk from the Bewitched Statue ).
-Opening hours vary depending on the season, so check the official website for up to date information.
+You can visit the house on a self-guided tour with the admission price of $12.
+If you visit Salem in October, prior online reservations are required (tickets become available the morning of).
+The Witch House is located at 310 Essex Street (a short walk from the Bewitched Statue).
+Opening hours vary depending on the season, so check the official website for up-to-date information.

-• The Ropes Mansion – this beautifully preserved two story Georgian mansion is mostly recognized as Alison’s house from the Hocus Pocus movie.
-The house is part of the Peabody Essex Museum and open to public for self guided tours every Saturday and Sunday 11 am – 4 pm ( from May 27 – October 22, 2023 ).
+- The Ropes Mansion – this beautifully preserved two-story Georgian mansion is mostly recognized as Alison’s house from the Hocus Pocus movie.
+The house is part of the Peabody Essex Museum and open to public for self-guided tours every Saturday and Sunday 11 am – 4 pm (from May 27 – October 20, 2024).
+It costs an additional $5 with the purchase of Museum admission.
 When you visit, don’t miss the gardens in the back, that look especially beautiful in spring and summer.
-The Ropes Mansion is located at 316 Essex Street and it’s free to visit.
+The Ropes Mansion is located at 316 Essex Street.

 Stroll down Chestnut Street